CowDogMoo/ansible-collection-workstation/roles/logging/README.md

 # Ansible Role: Logging

-This role provides logging directories and log rotation for other roles.
+This role creates logging directories and configures log rotation for a provided path.

 ---